Our Research

 High-precision chemical quantum sensing in flowing monodisperse microdroplets

-A. Sarkar†, Z. Jones†, M. Parashar, E. Druga, A. Akkiraju, S. Conti, P. Krishnamoorthi, S. Nachuri, P. Aman, M. Hashemi, N. Nunn, M. Torelli, B. Gilbert, K. R. Wilson, O. Shenderova, D. Tanjore, A. Ajoy
+A. Sarkar†, Z. Jones†, M. Parashar, E. Druga, A. Akkiraju, S. Conti, P. Krishnamoorthi, S. Nachuri, P. Aman, M. Hashemi, N. Nunn, M. Torelli, B. Gilbert, K. R. Wilson, O. Shenderova, D. Tanjore, A. Ajoy [PDF]

 Science Advances 10, 50 (2024)